lsst-dm/dm_dev_guide/stack/building-with-pip.rst

 ====================

 If a package is pip-installable it is likely that you will want to build the package in a GitHub action and run the associated tests.
-If your package depends on other science pipelines packages you will want to install those directly from GitHub from the ``main`` branch since there is no guarantee that `PyPI`_ will have the right version.
+If your package depends on other Science Pipelines packages you will want to install those directly from GitHub from the ``main`` branch since there is no guarantee that `PyPI`_ will have the right version.
 The easiest way to do this is to write a ``requirements.txt`` file which has the direct dependencies that should be installed by the build script.
-This file is a simple text file listing packages and versions.
+This file is a simple text file listing packages and versions, and will likely duplicate information found in the ``pyproject.toml`` file.

 For example, the ``requirements.txt`` in the ``daf_relation`` package looks like: